Cjreynol-zz/willsmith/README.md

 ## To Run

-Tested on Python version 3.6, but should work on any recent version of Python 3.
+Tested on Python version 3.6, but it should work on any recent version of Python 3.

 Run `python main.py -h`, `python main.py game -h`, and